fraawlen/cassette/README.md

 Replace `FONT_NAME` and `VALUE` with your preferred font name and size.
 The font name follows the FontConfig naming convention.
 More font and CGUI theme configuration options can be found [here](docs/cgui-theming.md).
 For full theme examples, check out these [pre-made themes](cgui/themes).

-### Configuration for X11 Forwarding
+---

-If you are configuring Cassette applications to run on a remote X server without 32 bit transparency, such as many X servers for MS Windows or MacOS XQuartz, you *must* set the following line in `cgui.ccfg` :
+Some X servers (like those for for MS Windows or MacOS XQuartz) do not support visuals with 32-bit depths (needed for transparency).
+On these servers, CGUI may fail to initialize using the default settings.
+In this case, you *must* add the following line in your configuration ([more info](docs/cgui-theming.md#render)):

 ```
 render mode forward
 ```

-and choose a font face that is available on the X *server*.
-In most cases, `Monospace` will work fine.

 ## Usage